-The Nā Pua Makani Wind Project (Project) Habitat Conservation Plan (HCP) was approved by the Board of Land and Natural Resources in May 2018, and Nā Pua Makani Power Partners, LLC (NPMPP) was issued an associated federal Incidental Take Permit and state Incidental Take License.
-As described in the HCP, to mitigate for potential impacts to 34 Hawaiian hoary bats (Lasiurus cinereus semotus) or 'ōpe'ape'a under the Tier 1 take scenario, NPMPP identified a plan consisting of a combination of habitat management and research.
+The Nā Pua Makani Wind Project (Project) Habitat Conservation Plan (HCP) was approved by the Board of Land and Natural Resources (BLNR) in May 2018, and Nā Pua Makani Power Partners, LLC (NPMPP) was issued an associated federal Incidental Take Permit and state Incidental Take License.
+As described in the HCP, to mitigate for potential impacts to 34 Hawaiian hoary bats (Lasiurus semotus) or 'ope'ape'a under the Tier 1 take scenario, NPMPP identified a plan consisting of a combination of habitat management and research (Tetra Tech 2016).
 The habitat management component would be the primary approach to mitigate for potential impacts to bats, and the research component would help regulatory agencies and land managers better understand the impacts of the management actions.
-The Tier 1 habitat management component the HCP states that NPMPP would fund eight years of management and monitoring efforts to be conducted by staff of the Ko'olau Mountains Watershed Partnership (KMWP) in the state Poamoho Management Area (PMA) to support protection of the area from the impacts of invasive species that are expected to negatively affect bat foraging and potentially roosting resources without intervention (Habitat Management Plan).
-The Tier 1 research program is described in a separate document, Hawaiian Hoary Bat Tier 1 Mitigation Research Plan (Research Plan; Tetra Tech 2023).
-The Research Plan is designed to investigate how the management actions described in this plan benefit bats.
+The Tier 1 habitat management component in the HCP states that NPMPP would fund eight years of management and monitoring efforts to be conducted by staff of the Koʻolau Mountains Watershed Partnership (KMWP) in the state Poamoho Management Area (PMA).
+The Tier 1 habitat management components are described in this document (Habitat Management Plan); the Habitat Management Plan's goal is to support protection of the area from the impacts of invasive species that are expected to negatively affect bat foraging and potentially roosting resources without intervention.
+The Tier 1 research program is described in a separate document, Hawaiian Hoary Bat Tier 1 Mitigation Research Plan (Research Plan; Tetra Tech 2024).
+The goal of the Research Plan is to augment our understanding of how the management actions described in this Habitat Management Plan benefit bats.

 The PMA was selected for several reasons.
-Although the Hawaii Department of Land and Natural Resources (DLNR) had funding to support the fencing of the area, the DLNR did not have secure funding for long-term forest restoration and management of this parcel including fence maintenance (of the fence constructed by DLNR), feral pig (Sus scrofa) removal, and invasive species removal; thus, the need exists for funds to ensure protection and recovery of bat habitat.
-The specific quantification of the area to be managed and its relationship to the number of bats benefited through the mitigation actions is described in the Project HCP and was based on guidance from the U.S. Fish and Wildlife Service (USFWS) and DLNR- Division of Forestry and Wildlife (DOFAW; Tetra Tech 2016).
-The U.S. Fish and Wildlife Service issued an Incidental Take Permit for the Project based on their review and approval of the HCP and the proposed bat mitigation program, and DLNR - Division of Forestry and Wildlife similarly reviewed and approved the HCP and issued an Incidental Take License.
+Although the Hawai'i Department of Land and Natural Resources (DLNR) had funding to support the fencing of the area, the DLNR did not have secure funding for long-term forest restoration and management of this parcel including maintenance of the fence constructed by DLNR, on-going feral pig (Sus scrofa) management, if required, and invasive plant species management; thus, the need exists for secure funds to ensure protection and recovery of bat habitat.
+The specific quantification of the area to be managed and its relationship to the number of bats benefited through the mitigation actions is described in the Project HCP and was based on guidance from the U.S. Fish and Wildlife Service (USFWS) and DLNR-Division of Forestry and Wildlife (DOFAW) (DOFAW 2015, Tetra Tech 2016).
+The U.S. Fish and Wildlife Service issued an Incidental Take Permit for the Project based on their review and approval of the HCP and the proposed bat mitigation program, and BLNR, upon review and recommendation for approval by DOFAW and the Endangered Species Recovery Committee (ESRC), approved the HCP and issued an Incidental Take License.